xorJane/mpibind/tutorials/gmis25/module2.md

 specifies that the task created by `sh` should be run on the compute resources of the 2nd NUMA domain, whereas it should use memory from the resources on the first NUMA domain.

-#### Hands-on exercise F: Determine the compute resources associated with a given task
+#### Hands-on exercise G: Determine the compute resources associated with a given task

 To *which cores* was the last task bound with `hwloc-bind`?
 Determine how we can specify cores to replace `<complete this with keyword args>` in the following: